Gwyneth Keyworth: Early life and education

-In 2008 she appeared in Sick Room, an ensemble production with the National Youth Theatre.
+In 2008, she appeared in Sick Room, an ensemble production at the Soho Theatre with the National Youth Theatre.
+In 2010, Keyworth was recognised as a Screen International Star of Tomorrow.
+In 2011, she appeared in an episode of Midsomer Murders.

-She graduated from the Royal Academy of Dramatic Art in 2014 with a BA in Acting (H Level).
+She graduated from the Royal Academy of Dramatic Art in 2014 with a BA in Acting (Honours).

 Career

 Screen

-Keyworth is perhaps best known for her roles on British TV programmes, including The Great Outdoors and Misfits.
+Keyworth is perhaps best known for her roles on British TV programmes, including The Sarah Jane Adventures, Death Valley, The Great Outdoors, and Misfits.
 She has had film roles, including the 2012 cannibal horror thriller Elfie Hopkins and the 2014 comedy-drama Closer to the Moon.

-In 2014, she starred in The Vodka Diaries and, in 2015, she played Clea in Season 5 of the HBO series Game of Thrones.
+In 2014, she starred in the Vodka Diaries, in 2015, she played Clea in Season 5 of the HBO series Game of Thrones, and in 2021, appeared in the black comedy The Toll.

 Stage

-Keyworth's stage roles include the 2015 Shakespeare's Globe production of Helen Edmundson's The Heresy of Love and a production of Little Shop of Horrors.
+Keyworth's stage roles include the 2015 Shakespeare's Globe production of Helen Edmundson's The Heresy of Love, and a production of Little Shop of Horrors.

-In 2022 she starred in a production of To Kill a Mockingbird at the Gielgud Theatre in London.
-Her portrayal of Scout led her to winning the Best Supporting Performer in a play at the 2023 WhatsOnStage awards.
+In 2022, she starred in a production of To Kill a Mockingbird at the Gielgud Theatre in London.
+Her portrayal of Scout led her to winning the Best Supporting Performer in a Play at the 2023 WhatsOnStage Awards.

+In 2025, she played Viola in the Royal Shakespeare Company production of Twelfth Night.

+She has also appeared in As You Like It at Shakespeare's Globe, The Life and Times of Fanny Hill at the Bristol Old Vic, and Raising Martha at the Park Theatre.

+Personal life

+Keyworth is neurodivergent having been diagnosed with ADHD around 2024.
+Due to her undiagnosed ADHD she found school particularly challenging, but discovering that she had ADHD made her feel "so lucky" she found a career in acting.
+Her diagnosis actually aided her in identifying with the neurodivergent detective Janie Mallowan, the starring role she plays in Death Valley.